 - project (required) Project domain or database name. - username (required) Username or IP address. - namespace (required) Namespace ID or all for all namespaces.
 Defaults to 0 (mainspace). - start Start date in the format YYYY-MM-DD.
 Leave this and end blank to retrieve the most recent contributions. - end End date in the format YYYY-MM-DD.
-Leave this and start blank to retrieve the most recent contributions. - offset Number of edits from the start date.
+Leave this and start blank to retrieve the most recent contributions. - offset Shows edits made before this timestamp.
+This is used for pagination.
+If you are given more than one page of results, continue is returned with the offset timestamp as the value.